 “The thing that has become more complex is African-Americans themselves.
 They no longer see the need to identify with their own race,” Tisdale told The Associated Press in a 2000 interview.

-The Charles Tisdale Award For Excellence In Reporting will be given each year to a Harlem publication, writer and/or web-site that:
+The Charles Tisdale Award will be given each year to someone or organization that:

 … calls it, like he sees it, and (he) is challenging …